-Comprehensive maintenance and testing programs for protection equipment shall consist of verifying that protection equipment is capable of reliably and accurately performing their intended protection functions, in accordance with protection maintenance criteria established in NPCC "Maintenance Criteria for Bulk Power System Protection" (A-4).
+Comprehensive maintenance and testing programs for protection equipment shall consist of verifying that protection equipment is capable of reliably and accurately performing their intended protection functions, in accordance with protection maintenance criteria established in NPCC "Maintenance Criteria for Bulk Power System Protection" (Directory #3).

-SYSTEM PROTECTION (CONT'D.)
+H. SYSTEM PROTECTION (CONT'D.)

 - H-M1.
-The NYISO shall provide the NYSRC with compliance documentation and data for meeting NPCC Document A-5, in accordance with requirements of NPCC "Procedure For Reporting and Reviewing Proposed Protection Systems for the Bulk Power System" (Document C-22), and requirements of the NPCC and NERC Compliance Programs, as requested.
+The NYISO shall provide the NYSRC with compliance documentation and data in accordance with NPCC Directory #4, "Bulk Power System Protection Criteria," and requirements of the NPCC and NERC Compliance Programs, as requested.
 (H-R1) - H-M2.
 The NYISO shall provide the NYSRC with compliance documentation and data for meeting the requirements of the NYISO system protection maintenance procedure required by Measurement H-M3, as requested.
-(H-R2) - H-M3 The NYISO shall establish and maintain a procedure for monitoring compliance with the NPCC Document A-4,"Maintenance Criteria for Bulk Power System Protection," as applied to the New York Control Area.
+(H-R2) - H-M3 The NYISO shall establish and maintain a procedure for monitoring compliance with the NPCC Directory #3, "Maintenance Criteria for Bulk Power System Protection," as applied to the New York Control Area.
 This procedure shall include a description of how the system of compliance reporting is implemented within the NYISO.
 (H-R2)